 - Use your light box for up to a month and return it the CRWC Wellness Suite.

 Please note: Operating hours at the Wellness Suite are limited due to COVID-19.
-Times during the spring semester are:
+Times during the spring semester and summer are:

 If you need to coordinate another time for pick-up or drop-off, please contact Patrick Rossmann.
 The CRWC front desk run through Recreational Services will not be able to accept or check out light boxes.